CUBRID/cubrid-manual/en/admin/admin_utils.rst

 ::

     Object lock Table:
-        Current number of ojbects which are locked = 2001
+        Current number of objects which are locked = 2001

 **cubrid lockdb** outputs the OID, object type and table name of each object that obtained lock.
 In addition, it outputs the number of transactions that hold lock for the object (Num holders), the number of transactions (Num blocked-holders) that hold lock but are blocked since it could not convert the lock to the upper lock (e.g., conversion from U_LOCK to X_LOCK), and the number of different transactions that are waiting for the lock of the object (Num waiters).
 It also outputs the list of client transactions that hold lock, blocked client transactions and waiting client transactions.

 The example below shows an object in which the object type is an instance of a class, or record that will be blocked, because the OID( 2| 50| 1) object that has S_LOCK for transaction 1 and S_LOCK for transaction 2 cannot be converted into X_LOCK.
-It also shows that transaction 3 is blocked because transaction 2 is waiting for X_LOCK even when transaction 3 is wating for S_LOCK.
+It also shows that transaction 3 is blocked because transaction 2 is waiting for X_LOCK even when transaction 3 is waiting for S_LOCK.

 ::